sukykaur/AzureNIST800-171/IaaSWAOverview.md

 ### Data at rest
 The architecture protects data at rest through multiple measures, including encryption and database auditing.

 **Azure Storage**: To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/azure/storage/storage-service-encryption).
-This helps protect and safeguard personal data in support of organizational security commitments and compliance requirements defined by the GDPR.
+This helps protect and safeguard personal data in support of organizational security commitments and compliance requirements defined by the NIST SP 800-171.

 **Azure Disk Encryption**: Azure Disk Encryption is used to encrypted Windows IaaS virtual machine disks.
 [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for OS and data disks.
 The solution is integrated with Azure Key Vault to help control and manage the disk-encryption keys.